This girl is trying to keep her family alive in Gaza. Hunger already killed her baby niece

 Medical evacuations from Gaza have been extremely rare, even more so since Israel restarted military operations after the collapse of the ceasefire in March.

-The World Health Organization (WHO) said last week that some 12,000 patients in Gaza need medical evacuation, and that only 123 people have been evacuated since the blockade was imposed in March.
+The World Health Organization (WHO) said last week that some 12,000 patients in Gaza need medical evacuation, and that only 123 people have been evacuated since hostilities restarted in March.

+Following the publication of this article, Israel’s Coordination of Government Activities in the Territories (COGAT), the government agency which manages the flow of aid into Gaza, told CNN that “nearly 800 patients in need of continued medical treatment outside the Gaza Strip” were evacuated since March, including during the ceasefire which ended on March 18.

 Flicking through photos of Janat, the day after the baby’s death, Jana became teary and upset.
 “They told us she couldn’t be treated unless she traveled abroad.
 We waited, they kept saying ‘Saturday’ and ‘Sunday,’ we waited until she died,” Jana said.